 Rough, tough and ready to rumble off-road, the Power Wagon is a special variant of the heavy-duty Ram 2500 that's optimized for climbing over boulders and muscling through deep ruts.
-Like the rest of the Ram's pickup lineup, it received a thorough updated for the latest model year that includes a redesigned frame, a cushier interior, and new technology features.
+Like the rest of the Ram's HD pickup lineup, it's received several updates over the past few years that added significantly more output, capability and technology to the big truck.

-Ram comprehensively redesigned the Power Wagon's ladder frame with high-strength 50 KSI steel, including eight separate cross-members, hydroformed main rails and fully boxed rear rails.
-The revisions add up to a stronger, more mass-efficient foundation that helps the truck tow or carry sizable loads with ease.
+Last year, Ram comprehensively redesigned the Power Wagon's ladder frame with high-strength 50 KSI steel, including eight separate cross-members, hydroformed main rails and fully boxed rear rails.
+The changes add up to a stronger, more mass-efficient foundation for towing and hauling.

 What hasn't changed, however, is the Power Wagon's mud-plugging mission.
 To that end, it comes equipped with a plethora of feature designed to help it excel in extreme off-roading situations.
 Locking front and rear front differentials help ensure maximum traction, as do monstrous 32-inch BF Goodrich All-Terrain T/A KO tires, while an electronically disconnecting sway bar permits a substantial bump in suspension travel.